Home Place, Kelling: Gardens

-Present Day
+Present day

 The house has undergone a programme of sympathetic restoration and is currently owned by the London bookseller Simon Finch.
 It is available for wedding receptions, retreats, a location for filming and photography as well as corporate events.
-The rock band Gene Loves Jezebel recorded their album The Thornfield Sessions there and Simon Finch has hosted The Voewood Festival a number of times.
-This is a literary festival for the most part but Glen Matlock and Adam Ant have both performed at it.
+Finch has hosted the Voewood Festival a number of times; this is a literary festival for the most part but Glen Matlock and Adam Ant have both performed at it.
+The rock band Gene Loves Jezebel recorded the album The Thornfield Sessions (2003) there.